Areas of Concentration: Transportation, Engineering Management, and Humanitarian Disaster Management

 Students who are subject to academic probation and fail to meet the conditions established by their terms of probation in the notification of academic probation within the specified period of time will be subject to academic suspension and/or academic disqualification from the program.
 A student placed on academic suspension or removal from the program will be notified in writing via letter or e-mail and will be provided with the reasons which lead to his or her disqualification.

-In order to be considered for reinstatement, a disqualified student must demonstrate academic ability by completing conditions determined by the Dean of Graduate Studies.
-The student may then petition the Department of Graduate Studies for reinstatement.
+In order to be considered for reinstatement, a disqualified student must demonstrate academic ability by completing conditions determined by the Associate Provost of Academic Affairs.
+The student may then petition the Associate Provost for reinstatement.
 The student must submit the petition for reinstatement no later than three weeks before the beginning of the semester that the student intends to return.
 The Department of Graduate Studies will only consider the petition for reinstatement of students who have remained outside of the university for at least one regular (Fall, Spring or Summer) semester after their dismissal.
 Students who are disqualified, reinstated, and become disqualified a second time will not be granted a second reinstatement.

 Leave of Absence